 This has advantages for all three sides.
 Nurses are able to live and work in Germany under fair conditions.
 At the same time, unemployment is reduced in their countries of origin, and these countries benefit from migrants’ financial remittances.
 In Germany, meanwhile, hospitals and care facilities are able to fill their vacancies with qualified staff.

 The programme is only working with countries that have a surplus of well-qualified nurses.
 It also involves the partner countries’ employment agencies in the recruitment process.
 These agencies provide information to nurses who are interested in the scheme and put them in touch with the programme.
 Jobs are advertised in the countries of origin around twice a year.
 Once the nurses have submitted their applications, ZAV carries out selection interviews with applicants in their home countries.
 Here, questions focus on their training and professional experience as well as their personal motivation and suitability.
 German skills also play an important role.

 At the next stage, selected applicants are introduced to interested employers.
 Interviews are conducted in the home country, by Skype or over the telephone.
 This enables both parties to gain a personal impression of each other.
 If the interview is successful, an employment contract is drawn up.

 This joint initiative of ZAV and GIZ has attracted a lot of interest.
-Since the project started in 2013, more than 4,000 nurses have been recruited and above 2,700 have started work already.
-About 290 facilities have made use of the placement scheme.
-After seven years, the programme is now well established and has gained recognition also at international level.
+Since the programme started in 2013 more than 5,000 nurses have been recruited and more than 3,800 have started work in Germany already.
+Around 280 facilities have made use of the placement scheme.
+After ten years, the programme is now well established and has gained recognition also at international level.
 It has been commended as best practice by the International Organisation for Migration (IOM) and the International Trade Union Confederation (PSI).